EPL GW-16 Fantrax Player Picks

 Darwin Nunez (LIV vs SOU, $7.81)

-It might be hard to squeeze in two Liverpool forwards (at least in NMA-11), but it could be worth it if you can find a way to pull it off.
-Darwin isn’t putting up the points quite as well as Salah, but he’s a lot cheaper.
-In fact, Nunez is one of the few players in the game whose price is still less than his average return.
+It might be hard to squeeze in two Liverpool forwards (at least in NMA-11), but it could be worth it if you can find a way to pull it off (and if you can’t afford Salah...).
+Darwin isn’t putting up the points quite as well, but he’s a lot cheaper.
+In fact, he’s one of the few players in the game whose price is still less than his average return.

 ~